ceph/ceph-container/examples/kubernetes/README.md

 This Guide will take you through the process of deploying a Ceph cluster on to a Kubernetes cluster.

+## WARNING

+This example does not survive Kubernetes cluster restart!
+The Monitors need persistent storage.
+This is not covered here.

 ## Client Requirements

 In addition to kubectl, Sigil is required for template handling and must be installed in your system PATH.
 Instructions can be found here: <https://github.com/gliderlabs/sigil>